hackerslash/p2p-share/README.md

 ## Features

-- **Direct P2P File Transfer**: Share files directly between users without server storage.
+- **Instant P2P File Transfer**: Share files directly between users without server storage
-- **WebRTC Technology**: Utilizes WebRTC for establishing secure peer connections.
+- **WebRTC Technology**: Utilizes WebRTC for establishing secure peer connections
-- **User-Friendly Interface**: Simple and intuitive design with real-time status updates.
+- **User-Friendly Interface**: Simple and intuitive design with real-time status updates
-- **Privacy and Security**: Files are not stored on any server, enhancing privacy.
+- **Privacy and Security**: Files are not stored on any server, enhancing privacy
-- **Cross-Platform**: Works on any modern browser supporting WebRTC.
+- **Cross-Platform**: Works on any modern browser supporting WebRTC

 ## How It Works